 Through the work of an intergenerational team, 350 Maine is engaging young people in their sustainable futures and supporting their initiatives to address climate change.
+For more information on our youth engagement work, check out this page.

 School Strikes for Climate